Category:

 Source: G2

-It’s especially appealing if you already use Dropbox for storage since it integrates directly into your files.
+It’s especially appealing if you already use Dropbox for contract storage since it integrates directly into your files.
 And for freelancers and small teams, the personal plan offers simple, affordable access to e-signatures without extra complexity.

 Best Features